Healthy Homes Assessment Waipawa

 Home Assessments Waipawa for Rental Properties

-There are numerous things to check when conducting an house evaluation to determine if your rental property is in compliance with the requirements of the Healthy Homes Standard.
-Some examples include:
+There are a myriad of things to be able to examine when conducting the house review to determine if your rental property meets the minimum requirements of the Healthy Homes Standard.
+A few examples are:

 • Do you think the heating system has enough capacity?

-The consequences of not having the Healthy home in relation to regulations under the Residential Tenancies Act and consequently getting on the wrong side of the tenancy services ruling can be significant for property managers and landlords.
-For professional advice, call today to schedule your rental property house evaluation.
+The consequences of not having a Healthy home that is in compliance with regulations under the Residential Tenancies Act and consequently being on the wrong side of a tenancy services ruling could be significant for property managers and landlords.
+For specialist advice, call today to book your rental properties house evaluation.

 home assessments for rental properties